Vietnam Investment Law 2025 updates | Procedures & Keys reforms by TRAN & CO. Attorneys

 1.3 Applicable subjects (domestic vs. foreign investors)

-Under the Vietnam Investment Law, investors are categorized based on their nationality and capital structure.
-This distinction is crucial, as it determines the applicable procedures, investment conditions, and regulatory oversight.
+According to Vietnam’s Investment Law, investors are classified based on their nationality and capital structure.
+This classification is important because it determines the applicable procedures, investment conditions, and the level of supervision by regulatory authorities.

 1.4 Common investment forms (new entity, M&A, BCC)

-The Vietnam Investment Law provides several legal pathways for investors to enter the market, offering flexibility depending on business goals and risk appetite.
-The most common investment forms include establishing a new legal entity, acquiring equity or assets through mergers and acquisitions (M&A), and forming a Business Cooperation Contract (BCC) without creating a separate legal entity.
+Vietnam’s Investment Law offers multiple legal pathways for investors to enter the market, providing flexibility depending on business objectives and risk appetite.
+The most common forms of investment include establishing a new legal entity, acquiring shares or assets through mergers and acquisitions (M&A), and entering into a Business Cooperation Contract (BCC) without establishing a separate legal entity.

 1.5 Prohibited and conditional business sectors